top of page

 • Patrick Lawlor

-Dr. Chris Smith (@ccsmith269) kicked off our first afternoon with an exciting talk on clinical teaching.
+Dr. Chris Smith kicked off our first afternoon with an exciting talk on clinical teaching.
 During his talk, he told us that patients, teachers, and learners, like clinical teaching, but there are a lot of barriers and challenges to teaching at the bedside.
 One of the biggest barriers is TIME!
+(Other barriers include patient privacy, faculty knowledge, micro and macro aggressions.)
 One way to overcome the TIME challenge is to prepare!
 He also talked about the microskills of teaching (something every educator should know!):

 Get a commitment